itspep/Landing_Page/README.md

 # Landing_Page
-The Odin Project on html and css
+The Odin Project on html and css (Landing Page)